nirjharmishra/MyGalleryApp/README.md

 - Cloudinary (for image storage)

 ## Getting Started
-Instructions for setting up and running the project will be added soon.
+Instructions for setting up and running the project is added in build-instructions.md file.

 ## License
 MIT License